 These bylaws shall be consistent with and subordinate to the University Bylaws, the Board of Regents' policy, the NSHE Code, the laws of the State of Nevada, and the laws of the United States.
 Where a conflict between any laws, codified policies and procedures, or bylaws exist, those of the higher authority govern.

-The format of the bylaws must abide by the format specified in the bylaws approval instructions, available on the Faculty Senate website (under Governing Documents, select "Bylaws of the Major Units and Departments").
+The format of the bylaws must abide by the format specified in the bylaws approval instructions, available on the Faculty Senate website.

 Approval procedures rely on Sharepoint to create an automatic paperless process with an auditable trail.
 Once this electronic process has begun, no party has authority to modify the bylaws undergoing review.
 The unit may end the process at any time by notifying the Faculty Senate Office electronically.
 When the process results in approval of the bylaws, these are uploaded to the Faculty Senate bylaws repository and any previously approved version is archived in Sharepoint.